 - The only location on the Tahoe Rim Trail requiring a permit for overnight use is Desolation Wilderness.

-- There are two types of overnight permits for Desolation Wilderness – A regular Desolation Wilderness Permit (for non-thru hikers) and a TRT Thru-Hike Permit (for thru-hikers).
-Non-thru hiker Desolation Wilderness Permits are issued through a quota system and can be reserved through recreation.gov up to six months in advance or in person at the Lake Tahoe Basin Management (LTBMU) Forest Service Supervisor’s Office in South Lake Tahoe, CA when they are open to the public.
-For more information on overnight permits for Desolation Wilderness click here.
+The process for non-thru hiker Desolation Wilderness Permits has not changed, overnight permits will still be issued through a quota system and reserved through recreation.gov up to six months in advance, or in person at the Lake Tahoe Basin Management Unit (LTBMU) Forest Service Supervisor’s Office in South Lake Tahoe, CA when open to the public.
+For more information on overnight permits for Desolation Wilderness, click here.

 Campfire Permits